justindomke/pangolin/README.md

 It remains to be seen to what degree all these goals can be accomplished at the same time.
 (That's what makes this a research project!)

+Here are some design principles which hopefully serve the above goals:

+* **Unopinionated.** Probabilistic inference is an open research question.
+We don't know the best way to do it.
+So, where possible, we should avoid making assumptions about how program transformations or how inference will be done.
+It should be easy to write a new program transformation or create a new inference backend without having to conform to some rigid
+* **Immutability.** Pangolin enforces that all random variables and distributions are frozen after creation.
+This is crucial for how much of the code works.
+We also think it makes it easier to reason about what's happening under the hood and makes it easier to extend.
+  * All the *current* inference methods and transformations are also immutable.
+(You do `xs = sample(x)` rather than something like `mcmc.run(); xs = mcmc. get_samples()`.)
+However, in keeping with being *unopinionated*, there's nothing stopping you from writing an inference method that works in a different way including being mutable.

 At the moment, we **do not advise** trying to use this code.
 However, an earlier version of Pangolin is available and based on much the same ideas, except only supporting JAGS as a backend.
 It can be found with documentation, in the